jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/politics/trump-books.html.html.md

 were akin to “Antifa member.”

 Just as the president uses derisive nicknames for his political enemies, so he does for his own subordinates.
-He mocks Jeff Sessions his first attorney general, as “Benjamin Button.”
+He mocks Jeff Sessions, his first attorney general, as “Benjamin Button.”
 He calls Betsy DeVos, the education secretary, “Ditzy DeVos.”<span class="css-8l6xbc evw5hdy0">
 </span>“This place is really taking a toll on Kellyanne,” he says of